Swift

 -H 'X-Versions-Enabled: true' \

-Deletes a container in the repository.
-Before deleting a container, delete all objects in it.
+Removes a bucket in the storage.
+Before removing a bucket, remove all objects in it.

 curl -i -XDELETE \